callelito/DEMO_Jenkins_PlatformIO/README.md

 The server setup in the demo video is as follows:
 * Jenkins server ran on a Raspberry Pi running Raspbian
-* Build server ran in a Docker container on a Ubuntu laptop
+* Build server ran in a Docker container on a Ubuntu desktop computer
 * Test server ran on a MacOS laptop
 * Hardware test server / Jenkins SSH slave agent ran on a (different) Raspberry Pi running Raspbian